Bar Confederation: Legacy

 Until the times of the Bar Confederation, confederates – especially operating with the aid of outside forces – were seen as unpatriotic antagonists.
 But in 1770s, during the times that the Imperial Russian Army marched through the theoretically independent Commonwealth, and foreign powers forced the Sejm to agree to the First Partition of Poland–Lithuania, the confederates started to create an image of Polish exiled soldiers, the last of those who remained true to their Motherland, an image that would in the next two centuries lead to the creation of Polish Legions and other forces in exile.

+In 1777, Casimir Pulaski was recruited by Claude-Carloman de Rulhière, Marquis de Lafayette, and Benjamin Franklin for service in the American Revolutionary War.

 The Confederation has generated varying assessments from the historians.
 All admit its patriotic desire to free the Commonwealth from outside (primarily-Russian) influence.
 Some, such as Jacek Jędruch, criticise its regressive stance on civil rights issues, primarily with regards to religious tolerance (Jędruch writes of "religious bigotry" and a "narrowly Catholic" stance), and assert that to have contributed to the First Partition.
 Others, such as Bohdan Urbankowski, applaud it as the first serious national military effort to restore Polish independence.

 The Bar Confederation has been described as the first Polish uprising and the last mass movement of szlachta.
 It is also commemorated on the Tomb of the Unknown Soldier, Warsaw, with the inscription "Konfederacja barska 29 II 1768 – 18 VII 1772".